 So should you ignore braking distances?

-No: the consequences of doing so are too severe, and will likely result in an accident that requires the assistance of experts such as wmlawyers.com to resolve.
-The risks of not paying attention to braking distances are simply too high to disregard.
+No: the consequences of doing so are too severe, and will likely result in an accident that requires the assistance of a car accident lawyer.
+The risks of not paying attention to braking distances are simply too high to disregard.”

 While observing braking distances can be difficult when the roads are congested, and there is some argument to suggest modern cars don’t need as much time to stop as is often quoted, it’s still best to do what you can to stay well clear of the vehicle in front.